ethanahlquist/AssassinScript/README.md

 Everyone wants to play, but we needed someone to moderate; to hand out targets.

 The solution I came up with was to create a script to email all the members of the game their randomly selected targets.

-So no one needs to know every person's target.
+In the end, no one knows another's target, because a computer generated and sent them.

 # Usage